4 Tips For Staying Clean and Sober This Christmas Season

 I can now go to parties with people drinking and not have a second thought or be even remotely triggered.
-The same reality is available for you, but for now here are some simple and practical tips to remaining free and victorious during the next few weeks.
+The same reality is available for you, but for now here are some simple and practical tips for remaining free and victorious during the next few weeks.

 1- Stay Connected to God

-God understands, and God wants your Christmas season to be special even more then you do.
+God understands, and God wants your Christmas season to be special even more than you do.
 The power needed to remain strong this time of year is fully available.
 Your part, spend time with The One who has all the power.

 We all need downtime, but are you isolating or relaxing?
-Granted this year has forced many of us into isolation, we can still be intentional and step outside of our comfort zone to connect with friends and family.
+Granted this year has forced many of us into isolation, but we can still be intentional and step outside of our comfort zone to connect with friends and family.